nus-cs2103-AY2021S1/ip/docs/README.md

 &nbsp; `Here are the tasks today:`
 &nbsp;&nbsp; `1.
 [D][✘] finish CS2103 User Guide (by 9 Oct 2020 2:00 PM)`

-> :warn: Note that events with tentative schedules (more than one timing specified)
+> ⚠️ Note that events with tentative schedules (more than one timing specified)
 > that have not been confirmed will not be displayed.

 ### Searching for a task: `find`